andreasmhallberg/al-kitaab-dialecttexts/README.md

 # Teaching procedure

-At the Arabic department at the University of Gothenburg, we teach Spoken (Syrian) Arabic in parallel with Standard Arabic.
+At the Arabic department at the University of Gothenburg we teach Spoken (Syrian) Arabic in parallel with Standard Arabic.
 Both courses use *Al-Kitaab*.
-We typically cover one chapter each week, with the Standard Arabic material covered in one course, and with one in Syrian Arabic at the end the week, covering the same material from the same chapter.
-Students are then familiar with the basic vocabulary when they encounter the Syrian Arabic texts.
+We typically cover one chapter each week, with the Standard Arabic material in the chapter covered Monday to Thursday, the Syrian Arabic material covered on Friday.
+Students are then familiar with the basic vocabulary of the chapter when they are presented with the Syrian Arabic texts.

-For Spoken Arabic, students are provided with the manuscript before class and are given the following instructions:
+For the Spoken Arabic classes, students are provided with the transcript before class and are given the following instructions:

 1. View the video several times without looking at the manuscript.
 Pause and listen again to sections if you need to.

-2. Try to answer the questions in the book, still without looking at the manuscript.
+2. Try to answer the questions for the corresponding activity in the book, still without looking at the manuscript.

 3. Watch the video again, this time with the printed manuscript at hand.
-Take notes of comments or questions, and bring to class.
+Take notes of comments or questions and bring to class.

 In class, we do the following: